Why It Works

 This recipe was developed with the homemade graham crackers from BraveTart: Iconic American Desserts in mind, but will work well with your favorite brand from the store.
-Alternatively, it can be made with homemade or store bought Biscoff cookies as well (see our Biscoff-style speculoos cookies.
+Alternatively, it can be made with homemade or store bought Biscoff cookies as well (if you're feeling ambitious, try making our Biscoff-style speculoos cookies).
 Gluten free alternatives to any of these cracker or cookie styles will work equally well.

 Make-Ahead and Storage